coderefinery/handsonscicomp/source/index.rst

 What is the course about?
 -------------------------

-Hands-on SciComp is a self-study course and reference material for the *practical* side of data science and scientific computing - what you need to know but do not learn in your studies.
+Hands-on SciComp is a "map" of diverse skills that you need for scientific computing, which are often not directly taught in classes these days.
+It is primarily a self-study course and reference material, which you can browse at your own pace as it becomes relevant to you.
 It is focused on what is needed as you transition from academic studies to real projects or data-based/computational research - including student projects.